multappliednetworks/api-examples/swap-active-bond/README.md

 Once you've completed the configuration, copy the file to the same location on the backup bonder and change the appropriate values (`state`, `priority`, `unicast_src_ip`, `unicast_peer`, and possibly `interface`).

-Start or restart keepalived on each bonder:
+Enable and start keepalived on each bonder:

+    systemctl enable keepalived.service
-    systemctl restart keepalived.service
+    systemctl start keepalived.service

 You can monitor the state of the system using this command, which displays logs from the keepalived service: